-- Maternal infections that affect the developing fetus
+- Maternal infections that affect an unborn baby.

-- Fetal stroke, a disruption of blood supply to the developing brain
+- Stroke, which interrupts blood supply to the developing brain.

-- Bleeding into the brain in the womb or as a newborn
+- Bleeding into the brain in the womb or as a newborn.

-- Infant infections that cause inflammation in or around the brain
+- Infant infections that cause swelling in or around the brain.

 A number of factors are associated with an increased risk of cerebral palsy.

 Certain infections or toxic exposures during pregnancy can significantly increase cerebral palsy risk to the baby.
-Infections of particular concern include:
+Inflammation triggered by infection or fever can damage the unborn baby's developing brain.

 - Herpes.
-This can be passed from mother to child during pregnancy, affecting the womb and placenta.
-Inflammation triggered by infection can damage the unborn baby's developing nervous system.
+This infection can be passed from mother to child during pregnancy, affecting the womb and placenta.

 - Toxoplasmosis.
 This infection is caused by a parasite found in contaminated food, soil and the feces of infected cats.